Make a Comfy DIY Outdoor Bench

-The bench is comfortable; the rod iron railings not so much.
+The bench is comfortable; the wrought iron railings not so much.
 I originally thought of tying on two cushions but changed my mind.
-Instead I made one large cushion 16″ by 36″.
+Instead, I made one large cushion 16″ by 36″.

 Here is the tutorial on how to make your own cushion back.

 I wanted a very particular sized cushion to match the width of the bench and the height of the rod iron railing.
 Instead of trying to find a pillow form it’s much easier and quicker to make your own.

 Cut two pieces of muslin 18 by 38 inches

 Iron and then place good sides facing each other.

 Sew around three seams, for the final seam leave a 6-inch gap open for stuffing.
 Turn the fabric right side out and iron.